 - An assignment drop-box for submitting your assignment

-- A link to Turnitin, where you can submit your assignment to check your referencing and paraphrasing
+- A link to Turnitin, where you can submit your draft assignment to check your referencing and paraphrasing

 ^ to top